 Construction is slated to begin in May of 2019 with site clearing and preliminary utility, roadway, and drainage improvements.
-Opening is targeted for September of 2020.
+The opening is targeted for September of 2020.

 The new Campbell Road Park and Ride Transit Centre will accommodate 800 vehicles on 500 paved stalls and 300 gravel stalls.
 Parking capacity is expandable to 1,600 spaces.

-The transit station will have capacity for 16 buses and this is expandable to 24.
+The transit station will have the capacity for 16 buses, and this is expandable to 24.
 The station is also the proposed future terminus of Edmonton's Northwest LRT line.